 It’s that word ‘girl’.
 The age of my novel’s title character is easily calculated, and at no point is she below the age of majority.
 So, she’s like those other eponymous characters of 21st century literature who are in fact women: the ones with dragon tattoos, or who have inexplicably gone, or who can be found on trains, or who are funny.
 If I’m honest, I’d thought this trend a bit odd even before I saw it bemoaned in a tweet by an eminent person in the book industry.
 After referring to a real-life case of sexual discrimination in the workplace, this person wrote, ‘Also, I know they are our bestselling books but I really don’t want to see “girl” when we mean “woman” on books anymore.’

-There’s no doubt that this trend has been a popular one in recent years, and there have been so many opinion pieces analysing the reasons for it that I’d be a fool to add my voice to them here in a general way.
+There’s no doubt that this trend has been a popular one in recent years, and there have been so many opinion pieces analysing the reasons for this that I’d be a fool to add my voice to them in a general way.
 Suffice to say that most of the books with such titles are thrillers, and that there’s a decent chance that the woman-called-girl will either be dead before the novel begins, or dead by the end.
 According to this piece, it's male authors who are more likely to kill them.
 Yes, I found that depressing, too.
 Here’s someone making themselves feel ill by attempting to read every book with such a title.
 Here’s an article by someone who’s done the stats.
 And here’s one by someone as upset as I am to be following a trend.

 Because April is younger, and also because she’s half-American, I’ve culled for her a number of films from elsewhere, too, creating a career trajectory that takes her into an era when she might be expected to take exception to the oppressive power of that professional sobriquet.
 We see her not only in a defined historical period, but also in the here-and-now (well, near enough – in some ways 2014 seems a life time ago).
 I hope to exploit this tension a little.
 It isn’t very long ago that women of all ages and in any position in society or work were called ‘girls’, and the fact that this is still tolerated in some instances, and still needs to be challenged, is interesting.